scope-lab-vu/fire-department-analytics-dashboard/README.md

+# Dashboard

-# The myapp folder utilizes flask-socket to get data from the server and transfer data to and from the html ide
+The myapp folder utilizes flask-socket to get data from the server and transfer data to and from the html ide

+pymongo is used to read data from Mongo Express

 "incidentsPlot.html" is the dashboard interface